Diary of Robert Russell Walker, 1941-1945 - Part 5

 incentive to some of my recent friends, many of them natural born surf

-riders, to make a break first to be back in Aussie for this years surf season.
+riders, to make a break for it to be back in Aussie for this years surf season.

 In spite of my cunning disguise many of you will doubtless